 The following “dark skies” policies may be implemented in all development and redevelopment approvals:

-All development applications may be required to include a photometric plan of the site showing the proposed design light levels, along with details the exterior light fixtures proposed to be used at the site.
+All development applications may be required to include a photometric plan of the site showing the proposed design light levels, along with details of the exterior light fixtures proposed to be used at the site.

 Specific requirements to ensure dark sky compliance may be implemented through the subdivision and site plan approval processes.

-For development adjacent to a provincial highway that include area or architectural lighting, Ministry of Transportation requirements will have to adhered to.
+For development adjacent to a provincial highway that include area or architectural lighting, Ministry of Transportation requirements will have to be adhered to.

 Council may enact a Dark Skies By-law in order to further implement these policies.